Tag Archives: Uppsala

 About the employment

-The employment is a temporary position, 6 months.
+The employment is a permanent position (probationary period may be applied).
 Scope of employment 100 %.
-Starting date 1 January 2024 or as agreed.
-Placement: Uppsala
+Starting date 2024-03-01 or as agreed.
+Placement: Uppsala.

 Are you considering moving to Sweden to work at Uppsala University?
 Find out more about what it´s like to work and live in Sweden.